jeeshofone/LocationServiceGateway/README.md

-# Location Service Gateway
+# Location Service Gateway with Static Website Hosting

-Automate the deployment of Amazon Location Services across specified AWS regions with this script.
-The script creates an API Gateway and integrates it with Location Services, specifying direct API Key references and CORS settings.
-It also creates an API key for accessing maps in Location Service, along with the map resource itself.
-This allows you to serve the Amazon Location Service API from a custom domain and deploy it across multiple regions.
-Users can access the API from a single endpoint domain name, and they will be directed to the backend services in the closest region, ensuring low-latency, high-quality, and cost-effective map tile delivery, worldwide.
+This project automates the deployment of Amazon Location Services across specified AWS regions with CloudFront-enabled static website hosting.
+The solution creates an API Gateway integrated with Location Services (with API Key references and CORS settings) and sets up S3/CloudFront infrastructure for hosting the map interface.
+Users can access both the map interface and API endpoints through custom domains, with backend services automatically routing to the closest region for optimal performance.

 ## Overview